gcallah/work/chaps/intro.md

 ## Georg Wilhelm Friedrich Hegel (1770–1831)

+William Lomabrdo explains that
-Hegel's intricate and abstract philosophy often obscures the critical role that labor—engagement with the physical and material world—plays in the development of self-consciousness and the rational state.
-Marx, in his 1844 Manuscripts, recognized this when he noted that Hegel "grasps labor as the essence of man," though he did so critically.
-This chapter aims to explore labor's significant yet frequently overlooked role in Hegelian philosophy by examining two major texts.
+Hegel's daunting and abstract philosophy often obscures the critical role that labor -- engagement with the physical material world -- plays in the development of the self-conscious individual and the rational state.
+Marx, in his *1844 Manuscripts*, recognized this when he noted that Hegel "grasps labor as the essence of man.".
+Lombardo's chapter explores labor's significant yet frequently overlooked role in Hegelian philosophy by examining two major texts.
-We will first analyze its foundational role in Hegel's Phenomenology of Spirit and then explore its place in the Philosophy of Right.
-This analysis will reveal how labor is portrayed as both integral to human self-consciousness and as a component embedded in and threatened by civil society.
+He first analyzes its foundational role in Hegel's *Phenomenology of Spirit* and then explores its place in the *Philosophy of Right*.
+His analysis reveals how Hegel portrays labor as both integral to human self-consciousness and as a component embedded in civil society while under threat from market economies.

+Lombardo further contends that Hegel's thoughts on labor are not merely of historical interest, but of contemporary relevancy, especially when contemplating the impact of automation and artificial intelligence on the world of human work.

 ## Søren Kierkegaard (1813–1855)

-Though Søren Kierkegaard's writings rarely address labor or economics directly, his views on labor are relevant due to his broader insights into the nature of personal vocation.
+Nathanael Blake's essay immediately raises the question, "Since Kierkegaard did not write about economics at all, why include material on him in a volume on work?"
+He answers that, while Kierkegaard's writings rarely address labor or economics directly, his views on labor are relevant due to his broader insights into the nature of personal vocation.
 Kierkegaard presents labor not merely as a mundane activity but as a component of one's spiritual calling.
 He argues that every individual has a unique vocation and that despite social differences, all individuals stand equal before God in their pursuit of this calling.
+As such, he comes to us as a voice from the "pro-work" side of our civilizational debate.

 ## Giovanni Gentile (1875–1944)

+Spartaco Pupo writes that
 Giovanni Gentile, a leading Italian philosopher of the twentieth century, developed a "humanism of labor" in his posthumously published work, *Genesis and Structure of Society* (1946).
 Gentile saw modern understanding of labor as spiritually valuable, akin to his view of culture.
 He emphasized the profound connection between intellectual and manual